kennedyopokuasare/BloodAlert/README.md

     * Example 1 **python -m unittest test.restful_api_tests.BloodDonorsTestCase**
     * Example 2 **python -m unittest test.restful_api_tests.BloodBanksTestCase**
     * Example 3 **python -m unittest test.restful_api_tests.BloodBankHistoryTestCase**

+# The Blood Alert Web Client

+The goal of the client application is to bridge the gap between blood banks and their donors and also promote blood donation to blood banks.
+The application provides a faster approach to finding a blood bank to donate blood.

+The client application is a web application, which provides blood donors the functionality of registering as a donor and providing all their information.
+A registered donor can see his/her profile and modify the profile if needed.
+In addition, donor can see a list of all blood banks and check the blood levels status of each one of the blood banks, as well as the other information (e.g. address, telephone, etc) of a blood bank, based on which the donor can visit the blood bank and donate blood.
+Also, donor can check all his/her donation history.

+The client applications use the BloodAlert API, in the implementation of its features.
+Detailed list of the API features of the client app,  and the specific resources in the API the client uses is as follows;

+1. BloodBankList
+    *   Gets a list of all blood banks
+2. BloodBank
+    *   Get the bloodBankId, name, address, city, telephone, latitude, longitude and threshold of a specific blood bank
+3. BloodBank_Blood_Levels
+    *  Get the amount of bloods for all blood types of the target blood bank
+4. DonorList
+    * Add a new Blood donor into the database
+5. Donor
+    *   Get the donorId, firstname, familyName, birthDate, gender, bloodTypeId, telephone,city,address, email, of a blood donor
+    *   Modifies any of (or a combination of ) the following ;firstname, familyName, birthDate, gender, bloodTypeId, telephone,             city,address email, of a blood donor
+6. Donor_history_List
+    *   Get a list of Blood donor donation history in the database
+7. BloodTypeList
+    *   Gets a list of Blood types

+The client also uses the Google Maps API to show the location of blood banks